-When I think of Tallulah Gorge State Park in Tallulah Falls located in Rabun County, I think of the spectacular views and that awesome suspension bridge!
+When I think of Tallulah Gorge State Park in Rabun County, I think of the spectacular views and that awesome suspension bridge!
 But there are so many other completely cool things about this state park, too!

-With an awesome interpretive center, views from all different angles, many choices for the type of hike you want, events, all sorts of outdoor activities, and a rich history — this is a can’t-miss place!
+With an awesome interpretive center, views from all different angles, many different hiking trails, events, all sorts of outdoor activities, and a rich history — this is a can’t-miss place!
 Here are 21 reasons we love to explore Tallulah Gorge State Park!

 Visit the Jane Hurt Yarn Interpretive Center.
 This is hands down one of my favorite welcome centers of all the Georgia State Parks.
 This center is basically a mini-museum, and it’s a huge hit with kids and adults alike!
 It has all sorts of animal exhibits, and it’s enchanting to walk through.